 The VoIP industry is full of technical terms, which often confuse newbies in the industry.
 Even some VoIP engineers that have been operating in the industry for some years may get confused about some terms, which are either synonyms to other terms or way too technical.
 Transcoding is such one word that is often used by the SBC solution providers or class 4 Softswitch software users.

 In this article, we will explore what is transcoding.
-Along with that, we will understand its role in the telecom business and how it is made available to users and providers.
+Along with that, we will comprehend its role in the telecom business and how users and providers can access it.

 What is Transcoding?

 It is the process of converting one codec into another to establish a seamless call connection between caller and recipient.